d2hydro/wiwb/README.md

 - get `variables`
 - get `grids`
 - sample `grids` to a set of geometries (points and/or polygons)
+- sample existing netcdf files to a set of geometries (points and/or polygons)

 ## Getting started